dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 But all of these committee actions can provide you leverage that you can use or barter for.
 Though if you have influence on the committee, there are several tactics you could use that you really wouldn't want to use.
-Direct tactics that waste someone's time, which would lead to frustration.
+Direct tactics that waste someone's time or neutralize their expenditure of political capital may lead to frustration.

+#### &#x2605; At least 80% of the time, prefer to feign with the first order objective of your moves.
+Utilize duplicity, so your opponent invests in defeating the first order objective, but ushers in second and third order objectives.

+#### &#x2605; Prefer to spread your pieces across the board, while  doubling up your pieces' pressure on critical spaces of the board.

+#### &#x2605; Always leave yourself options.
+Force your opponent to choose.

+#### &#x2605; The types of energies we project flow like fluid.
+Control the strong and weak points, and determine how your opponent makes their moves.
+Like water, their energy will flow to the spaces with less pressure.
+By weakening your pieces or reorienting them, you entice your adversary.

+#### &#x2605; Anti-focus your adversary's attention and investment of energies.
+Attack from multiple angles at once.
+Identify the space of your chessboard, know its nature, then compel your opponent to chase their tail, constantly reorienting themselves in reaction to your proactive moves.

 You don't want to resort to petty committee tactics, especially against a popular issue.
 It goes against the spirit of democracy for a few people to completely stall things out.
 It's not a strong way to respond to your opponents.
-And if it's a direct obvious tactic, then it will probably be easily diffused because people are smart.
+And if it's a direct, obvious tactic, then it will probably be easily diffused because people are smart.
 And if they push themselves to get things done, then cheap tactics will cause them to work harder.
 That's kinda what it does for me every time.